4d/docs/website/translated_docs/es/Desktop/building.md

 ### Licencias

 This tab displays the list of available deployment licenses that you can integrate into your application.
-By default, the list is empty.
-You must explicitly add your *4D Developer Professional* license as well as each *4D Desktop Volume* license to be used in the application built.
+Por defecto, la lista está vacía.
+Debe añadir explícitamente su licencia *4D Developer Professional*, así como cada licencia *4D Desktop Volume* que se vaya a utilizar en la aplicación generada.
 You can add another 4D Developer Professional number and its associated licenses other than the one currently being used.

 To remove or add a license, use the **[+]** and **[-]** buttons at the bottom of the window.